NREL/OpenStudio-user-documentation/docs/reference/command_line_interface.md

 openstudio.exe measure -h
 ```

 The `-t` or `--update_all` switches process all measures in a given directory and updates their measure.xml files if updates to their content are detected.
+If present, each measure's README.md.erb file will be configured and saved to a README.md file.
 Information about the measures is printed to standard out in JSON format:

 ```
 openstudio.exe measure --update_all /path/to/measures/
 ```

 The `-u` or `--update` switches process a single measure in a given directory and updates its measure.xml file if updates to the content are detected.
+If present, the measure's README.md.erb file will be configured and saved to a README.md file.
 Information about the measure is printed to standard out in JSON format:

 ```
 openstudio.exe measure --update /path/to/measure/